-In 2019, the full Moon of March rises the same day as the vernal equinox—marking the start of spring!
+In 2019, the full Moon of March rises on the same day as the vernal equinox—marking the start of spring!
 How fitting for what we call the “Full Worm Moon.”
 March also brings the final supermoon of 2019.
 Here’s all you need to know.

 Super Moon on the Spring Equinox